neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/big-imaging-data.md

 If you're new to Python, we recommend attending our __Intro to Python__ workshop on Monday, or completing an equivalent course beforehand.
 This hands-on session will cover the basics, including data types, control flow, functions, and core libraries—a great way to get up to speed before this event.

+### Related

+If you're interested analysis tools for whole-organ imaging (particularly brains), you might also benefit from attending the preceding two-day [BrainGlobe main track](brainglobe.md).

 [^1]: community initiatives around e.g. the [Software Sustainability Institute](https://www.software.ac.uk/), the [Society for Research Software Engineering](https://society-rse.org/about/history/), and The Hidden REF.
 [^2]: For example [BioImagingUK](https://www.rms.org.uk/community/networks-affiliates/bioimaginguk-network.html), [Euro-BioImaging](https://www.eurobioimaging.eu/), [Global Bioimaging](https://globalbioimaging.org/)